c-h-/universal-native-boilerplate/README.md

 Simply get the boilerplate and enable the platforms and features you need.

+A command line interface is included with the boilerplate that should aid in development and maintenance for the life of the project.
+It's easily extendable by adding Gulp tasks.

 Familiarity with React and React Native is recommended before using this boilerplate.

+`Node >= 6.8.0 recommended`

 ## Quick Start